jaeyk/comp_thinking_social_science/02_Unix-Git/05_git.md

 ### 1. Version control system

 According to [Github Guides](https://guides.github.com), a versin control system "tracks the history of changes as people and teams collaborate on projects together".
-It helps to track the following information:
+Specifically, it helps to track the following information:

 * Which changes were made?
 * Who made the changes?